icl-utk-edu/heffte/doc/README.md

 Once HEFFTE is built, several tests are available in folder `heffte/build/test/`.
 These tests allow to evaluate correctness and performance, and they should be used to validate new developments.

-To evaluate scalability and make performance comparison with other parallel FFT libraries, refer to folder `heffte/build/benchmarks/`, where you will find two executables: `speed3d_c2c` for complex-complex transforms, and `speed3d_r2c` for real to complex transforms.
+To evaluate scalability and make performance comparison with other parallel FFT libraries, refer to folder `heffte/build/benchmarks/`, where you will find two executables: `speed3d_c2c` for complex-complex transforms, and `speed3d_r2c` for real-to-complex transforms.
 To run these tests on an MPI supported cluster, follow the examples:

 ~~~
 mpirun -n 12 ./speed3d_r2c fftw double 512 256 512 -p2p -pencils -no-reorder